-In addition to stress management techniques, tweaking your diet can also help prevent IBS.
+In addition to stress management techniques, tweaking your diet can help prevent IBS.
 One of the most common ways is to incorporate more fiber into your meals.

-Some common culprits include:
+Some common foods to avoid can include:

 - sugar-free sweeteners (such as sorbitol or mannitol)

 Some people also experience digestive disturbances from consuming dairy.
 Consider substituting yogurt for milk or decreasing the dairy products you consume.
 Other things that might work are breaking down lactose with an enzyme product or combining dairy with other foods.

 While drinking enough fluids each day can help IBS symptoms, not all fluids have the same effect on your stomach.
 Water soothes stomach distress, but several other beverages can cause stomach distress, including: